Red fox with a bushy tail against a snowy backdrop.

 White Canadian marble fox in a forest during fall.

-Majestic white marble fox amidst autumn leaves.
+Majestic striking white marble fox amidst autumn leaves in its natural habitat.

 Origin and Identity